Animal Care Externship

 Status: Not currently recruiting.

 High School Externship

-High school students (16+) enrolled in an externship program at their high school can learn animal husbandry with the San Diego Humane Society Animal Care team.
+For high school students (16+).
+Students will learn companion animal husbandry skills with the San Diego Humane Society Animal Care team.
 Duties include cleaning, feeding and providing enrichment activities for companion animals in the shelter.
-Students can assist with hands-on socialization after completion of optional training classes offered by the volunteer team.
-Externship placement priority is given to current active volunteers.
+This is a no animal contact role.
+Shifts are available 7 days a week.

-Our veterinary medical teams are able to provide externship opportunities to students currently enrolled in a vet assistant or RVT program.
-Students must commit to a set schedule and complete their hours within the determined timeframe.
+For students currently enrolled in a vet assistant or RVT program.
+Students must commit to a set schedule and complete their hours within a determined timeframe.